eclipse-tractusx/item-relationship-service/docs/arc42.md

 The IRS caches data provided externally to avoid unnecessary requests and reduce execution time.

 Caching is implemented for the following services:

-#### BPDM

-Whenever a BPN is resolved via BPDM, the partner name is cached on IRS side, as this data does not change.

 #### Semantics Hub